dotGrix/ARC/README.md

 ## Support Me
 I work on Arc in my free time, this is a passion project.
 If you wish to support me and my efforts to make this tool better, you are welcome to send a donation.
 * [Donate Here](https://www.paypal.com/donate?token=G74NJrqBUTljEl7Y5x7oXiSwCwAbBv-cI6u0L8LBaz9vmzJQxQst23QRjWUj-PInMh4JDqwoKgYE5PjZ)
+<br /><br />

+# Export Decompressed Archive
+Arc will extract the deserialized archive if it exists, if a decompressed version does not exist it will give you the compressed version and ultimately fail if neither exist in the context.

+# Export Compressed Archive
+Arc will extract the raw compressed archive if it exists.
+Arc will alert you if the archive does not exist.
+<br /><br /><br /><br />
 # Import Compressed Archive

 ## ZLIB